nsipplswezey/nsipplswezey.github.io/_posts/2017-11-14-VoltAGE-The-Camera-Part-2.md

 And the `NSLog(@"Hello");` is uncommented.

 And here's a nice console log dump from Xcode, showing that our round trip works generally as expected.
+We can now access data from the obejective-C layer of our react-native camera component in the javascript methods of our camera component.

 ```
 2017-11-14 11:43:19.350951-0800 camera[2767:2110203] positive CNN classification